sunfanyunn/dotfiles/README.md

 Use the normal command in Ex mode to execute the macro on multiple/all lines:

-Execute the macro stored in register a on lines 5 through 10.
+Execute the macro stored in register a on lines 5 through 10.<br>
 :5,10norm! @a

-Execute the macro stored in register a on lines 5 through the end of the file.
+Execute the macro stored in register a on lines 5 through the end of the file.<br>
 :5,$norm! @a

-Execute the macro stored in register a on all lines.
+Execute the macro stored in register a on all lines.<br>
 :%norm! @a

-Execute the macro store in register a on all lines matching pattern.
+Execute the macro store in register a on all lines matching pattern.<br>
 :g/pattern/norm! @a